Belén Fabra

-Belén Fabra (born 3 November 1977) is a Spanish actress.
+Belén Fabra Homedes (born 3 November 1977) is a Spanish actress from Catalonia.

-Career
+Life and career

-Belén Fabra started by playing small roles in numerous theater plays, films and television series.
+Belén Fabra Homedes was born on 3 November 1977 in Tortosa, Catalonia.
+She started by playing small roles in numerous theater plays, films and television series.

-She made her breakthrough with the 2007 play Plataforma, for which she was nominated for the Premios Max and the Valle-Inclán de Teatro Award.
+She made her breakthrough with the 2007 play Plataforma, for which she was nominated for the Max Awards and the Valle-Inclán de Teatro Award.

 Fabra first came to prominence in the cinema with the 2007 film Canciones de amor en Lolita's Club, directed by Vicente Aranda.

-She was nominated for the Gaudí Award for Best Performance by an Actress in a Leading Role for her role in the "notorious" 2008 erotic film Diario de una ninfómana.
+She was nominated for the Gaudí Award for Best Performance by an Actress in a Leading Role for her role in the 2008 erotic film Diario de una ninfómana.
 She is currently working in two films, Flores negras and L'estació de l'oblit.